 Introduction

 Marine biopolymer-based nanomaterials have attracted much attention in the latest decades for theranostic applications, including drug delivery, photothermal therapy (PTT), photodynamic therapy (PDT), hyperthermia therapy, photoacoustic imaging (PAI), magnetic resonance imaging (MRI), and computer tomography (CT) [1-3].
-Marine organisms are known as the rice sources of polymers, including fucoidan, alginate, carrageenan, porphyran, chitosan, and chitosan oligosaccharides.
-Marine biopolymers are one of the main constituents of all living organisms and are interesting biomaterials in recent years for medical field due to their good biocompatibility, biodegradability, inexpensive, abundance, stability, ease of surface modification, and nontoxic in nature [2, 4].
-In the past decade, inorganic nanoparticles such as gold (Au), silver (Ag), magnetic, mesoporous silica, copper sulfide, and upconversion nanoparticles have been coated with marine polymers and have opened several new avenues for these nanomaterials for biomedical applications because of their strongly enhanced absorption in NIR regions [5].
+Marine organisms are known as rich sources of polymers, including fucoidan, alginate, carrageenan, porphyran, chitosan, and chitosan oligosaccharides.
+Marine biopolymers are one of the main constituents of all living organisms.
+They are interesting biomaterials in recent years in the medical field due to their good biocompatibility, biodegradability, inexpensive, abundance, stability, ease of surface modification, and non-toxic nature [2, 4].
+In the past decade, inorganic nanoparticles such as gold (Au), silver (Ag), magnetic, mesoporous silica, copper sulfide, and up conversion nanoparticles have been coated with marine polymers.
+They have opened several new avenues for these nanomaterials for biomedical applications because of their strongly enhanced absorption in NIR regions [5].

-Cancer is one of the main public problem worldwide [6] and is one of the major problems facing the biomedical study in our time [7].
-Presently, cancer treatments are commonly relying on radiotherapy and chemotherapy and is considered as a problematic disease to treat because of the very limited available treatment options, very difficult timely diagnosis, and various side effects [8].
-In this context, much more effort has been dedicated on discovery new strategy for diagnostic and therapeutic applications.
-In recent years, the development of novel nanomedicine has made great breakthrough in the biomedical fields [9].
+Cancer is one of the main public problems worldwide [6] and is one of the major problems facing biomedical studies in our time [7].
+Presently, cancer treatments are commonly relying on radiotherapy and chemotherapy, and it is considered a problematic disease to treat because of the very limited available treatment options, very difficult timely diagnosis, and various side effects [8].
+In this context, much more effort has been dedicated to discovering new strategies for diagnostic and therapeutic applications.
+In recent years, the development of novel nanomedicine has made a great breakthrough in the biomedical field [9].
 A wide range of marine biopolymer-based nanomaterials have been developed and used for theranostic applications.
-In this review focuses on the marine biopolymer-based nanomaterials that prove to be an important tool for several theranostic applications, including drug delivery, photoablation therapy, imaging and treatment of major life threatening diseases.
+This review focuses on the marine biopolymer-based nanomaterials that prove to be an important tool for several theranostic applications, including drug delivery, photoablation therapy, imaging, and treatment of major life-threatening diseases.

 Marine biopolymer

 Marine biopolymers are one of the most abundant naturally occurring polymers produced by all living organisms.
-Biopolymers are long chains of carbohydrate molecules of repeating monosaccharide units combined together by glycosidic bonds [1].
+Biopolymers are long chains of carbohydrate molecules of repeating monosaccharide units combined by glycosidic bonds [1].
 Marine biopolymers have various resources from marine algae and crustaceans.
-Fucoidan, alginate, carrageenan, and porphyran are natural biopolymers obtained from seaweeds.
-Chitosan and chitosan oligosaccharide are natural biopolymer isolated from marine crustaceans [2].
+Fucoidan, alginate, carrageenan, and porphyran are natural biopolymers from seaweeds.
+Chitosan and chitosan oligosaccharides are natural biopolymers isolated from marine crustaceans [2].
 Marine biopolymers are naturally occurring polymers with storage and structural functions, which are one of the major constituents in biosystems, including the glycocalyx and the extracellular matrices.
-Marine biopolymers are renewable, stable, cheap, abundant, biocompatible, biodegradable, and nontoxic in nature.
-In recent years, biopolymer are commonly used for various applications in cosmeceuticals, nutraceuticals, and pharmaceuticals [10].
+Marine biopolymers are renewable, stable, cheap, abundant, biocompatible, biodegradable, and non-toxic in nature.
+In recent years, biopolymers have been commonly used for various applications in cosmeceuticals, nutraceuticals, and pharmaceuticals [10].